Survival of the Most Efficient: Intro to Agile Software Development

 With continuous integration, software developers, and more importantly teams, can set up tests to quickly ensure the most recent code change, however minor, is tested automatically and as soon as possible after committing the code.
 Software developers using agile methods, follow an efficient cycle of develop, integrate, and deploy when creating new software features.

-In team environments, automatic testing ensures that errors in code don’t linger for too long in the development code base and never make it beyond to production.
-Team members are notified of broken builds to prevent the further degradation of a code base.
+In team environments, automatic testing ensures that errors in code don’t linger for too long in the development codebase and never make it beyond production.
+Team members are notified of broken builds to prevent the further degradation of a codebase.
 Daily integration of minor changes allows for faster detection and easier location of errors as well.
 This in turn allows developers to solve problems quickly with less back-tracking in code.

 Continuous deployment allows for a system to replace all of the manual changes with one automated, all-encompassing solution.
-After continuous integration tests pass, continuous deployment scripts can auto-generate new builds with all necessary changes to release a new, stable version of software.
-Making releases a simple, automated task allows for more time to be focused towards frequent develop and accepting new feedback from users.
+After continuous integration tests pass, continuous deployment scripts can auto-generate new builds with all necessary changes to release a new, stable version of the software.
+Making releases a simple, automated task allows for more time to be focused on frequent development and accepting new feedback from users.

 More Confidence, Less Risk